List of The Price Is Right pricing games: Poker Game

 Four prizes were shown, all with three-digit prices.
 The contestant selected two of the prizes and the digits in their prices were used to form the best possible five-card poker hand, with nines high and zeroes low.
 After the hand was revealed, the contestant chose either to keep it or pass it to the house.
 The prices of the other two prizes were then revealed and assembled into a second poker hand.
 If the contestant had a better hand than the house, they won everything.

 The hand rankings were similar to those of poker and were, from highest to lowest: five of a kind, four of a kind, full house, three of a kind, two pair, one pair, and high card.
 However, straights did not count, and without suits, flushes were not possible.

-In early playings, the contestant was allowed to make their hand with any five of the six digits of the prices of the two prizes the contestant had chosen, but did not have the option to pass their chosen hand to the house.
+In early playings, the contestant was responsible for declaring their own poker hand, using any five of the six digits from the two chosen prizes, and could not pass it to the house.

 Professor Price

 The last two digits in the price of a car were revealed, and the contestant was asked a series of general knowledge questions with single-digit numerical answers.
 (Example: "How many ounces are there in half a pound?" – answer: 8.)
 After each question, the contestant had to guess whether that digit was one of the first two in the price.
 If it was, it was revealed whether the contestant guessed correctly or not.
 The contestant won the car for giving three correct answers/guesses, or lost for missing three.

 A large animatronic puppet known as Professor Price was central to the game.
 The contestant's progress was tracked by the puppet's hands, with correct answers/guesses counted by upward-pointing fingers on the right hand and incorrect ones counted by downward-pointing fingers on the left.
-As with the Clock Game, the audience was required to remain silent while the game was in progress.
+As with Clock Game, the audience was required to remain silent while the game was in progress.

 The game was played only twice, making it the shortest-lived game in the show's history.
 It was also the only game to have a perfect record, having been won both times it was played.

 S

 Shower Game

 The contestant was shown six shower stalls, each marked with a possible price for a car.
 Three stalls contained confetti, two contained $100 in one-dollar bills, and the one with the actual price contained a giant car key.
 The contestant entered a stall and pulled its chain, triggering the release of its contents.
-Finding confetti allowed then to choose again.
+Finding confetti allowed them to choose again.
 As soon as the contestant found either the $100 or the car, the game ended and they won that prize.